icarlosmendez/symfony_test_project/README.md

 `app/console doctrine:schema:update --force`

-For other db types see the official docs.
-Link is at the top-ish.
+For other db types see the official docs [here](http://symfony.com/doc/current/bundles/FOSUserBundle/index.html).

 #### Step 8: Test the functionality of the forms